UEM Privacy and Data Protection Overview

 Any user who needs to enroll his device into SureMDM needs to authenticate himself.
 SureMDM can integrate with any OAuth endpoint for this authentication.
-This allows us to use Identity Services like ADFS, Azure AD, G-suite, Office 365 for device enrollment.
+This allows us to use Identity Services like ADFS, Azure AD, G-suite, Microsoft 365 for device enrollment.

 Portal Login Authentication

 Access to SureMDM admin and selfservice portal is also protected behind user authentication.
 By default, SureMDM offers its own indigenous user management.
 But it can also integrate with any SAML2-based identity service to offer seamless Single Sign On.
 Azure AD, Okta and Onelogin are few such identity services.

 Both the above authentication frameworks and their integration with identity services, provide seamless user experience to businesses.
 They just need to connect their on-premise/cloud user directories with SureMDM.
 Admins can then just add/remove/manage users in their corporate directories, which in turn can manage SureMDM users.

 42Gears has established its own Information Security and Data Privacy Principles to protect the privacy and information rights of its Customers.
 We are strenuously committed to GDPR compliance.

 Under GDPR we are primarily a processor for Customer Data, which may include information from devices or other systems that the Customer manages and monitors using our services or products.